quantopian/qgrid/README.rst

 on the backburner for a while so we could focus on higher priority projects (like developing the research environment in which qgrid would be deployed, and adding the ability to share notebooks from that environment to the `Quantopian forums <https://www.quantopian.com?utm_source=github&utm_medium=web&utm_campaign=qgrid-repo>`_).
-So after being initially released on github in the `summer of 2014
+So after being initially released on github in `October of 2014
 <https://twitter.com/Tim_Shawver/status/521092342162681857>`_, this project has not gotten significant attention by
 Quantopian engineers, other than for the purposes of fixing critical bugs or reviewing PRs from the community.